phpearth/docs/faq/misc/structure.md

 application to work.
 This includes a single front controller, for example, `index.php` and static front end files (CSS, JavaScript, images...).

+## Configuration

+In case you have multiple configuration files, a good practice is to put configuration files in their separate directory.
+Few examples:
+`config` or `etc` or `app/config`...
+Avoid putting configuration files in a publicly accessible directory.

 ## Composer

 Composer helps you simplify and improve many aspects of your PHP application.
-From autoloading PHP classes, running scripts, automating the installation, managing 3rd party dependencies, and more.
+For example, autoloading PHP classes, running scripts, automating the installation, managing 3rd party dependencies, and more.

 The default special `composer.json` file is located in the top root directory of the project.
 In this file all Composer configuration and dependencies are defined.

-Composer creates a `vendor` directory in the project root where the 3rd party dependencies reside.
+Composer creates a `vendor` directory in the project root directory which contain 3rd party dependencies (libraries, components, plugins...).

-When it comes to PHP classes many projects, add them to a directory `src` or similar.

-## Front end

-Depending on the complexity of the project a good practice is to also split front end files (CSS, JavaScript, images...) and PHP backend files (PHP, template views, backend configuration, unit tests... ) into two separate repositories.

-## Configuration

-In case you have multiple configuration files, a good practice is to put configuration files in their separate directory.
-Few examples:
-`config` or `etc` or `app/config`...
-Avoid putting configuration files in publicly accessible directory.

 ## PHP source code files

+When it comes to PHP classes many projects, add them to a directory named `src` or `app`.

 Above example includes all PHP files in the `src` directory.
 These mainly include the classes.
 Composer also includes a very neat feature - PSR-4 autoloading.